FredrikBixo/Minimalistic-TableView/README.md

 # License

 MinimalisticTableView is released under the MIT license.
-See LICENSE for details.